 Please don’t despair.
 Wherever there’s life, there’s hope.

-When our children were younger, consistently applying the tips in this post were enough to keep any fighting to a bare minimum.
+When our children were younger, consistently applying the tips in this post was enough to keep any fighting to a bare minimum.
 Our kids would still wrestle and rough house from time to time — especially the boys, as that sort of play seems to be hardwired into their natures — but it was seldom done in a mean-spirited way.

 At some point, though, if kids haven’t learned to get along, the conflicts escalate.
 They go from occasionally squabbling over toys to acting as if they despise one another.